-Bookmark and check this page regularly for rolling updates and FAQs for members during the hard lockdown period (31 January 6pm - 5 February 6pm) and the return to work Lockdown Transition period beginning Monday, 8 February.
+Bookmark and check this page regularly for rolling updates and FAQs for members during the lockdown period (Friday 23 April - to midnight Monday 26 April, 2021).

 We also encourage all members to regularly check the wa.gov.au COVID-19 Coronavirus Information page for official notices.

 - Circular 5/2021 – Short-term workforce arrangements for week of 26 April 2021

 - Circular 4/2021 – Short-term workforce arrangements for ANZAC Day long weekend (Applies from 12:01am Saturday 24 April 2021 - 12:01am on Tuesday 27 April 2021 only)